drtjwalton/drtjwalton.github.io/_pages/poetry.md

     				Defining the information we collect
 				Reason
-    				Strong arguments with a convincing way to create form For all, an established point located in time.
+    				Strong arguments with a convincing way to create form For all, an established point, located in time.
      			</blockquote>
 	 		</div>
     		</ul>